apao4/agencyX/README.md

 ## Built With

 * Git Hub - used to manage project
-  Gulp - used to
+  Gulp - used to convert SASS to CSS
-  Sass - used to
+  Sass - used to minimize repetitive CSS

 ## Authors